sangwaboi/CNCF-KubeKube-ianvs/README.md

 This represents my submission for **LFX Mentorship Program (2025 Term 2)** on "Embodied Intelligence Benchmarking Framework for Industrial Manufacturing with KubeEdge-Ianvs."

-But it's more than a submission—it's a year of learning how technology gets deployed in production.
-Understanding safety protocols, studying failure modes, grasping the operational constraints that determine whether innovation becomes transformation.
+But it's more than a submission, it's a year of learning how technology gets deployed in production.
+Understanding safety protocols, studying failure modes, and grasping the operational constraints that determine whether innovation becomes transformation.

 **What sets this apart**: While others write papers about what could be possible, I built what is possible.
 Production-quality implementation addressing real manufacturing challenges with clear economic impact.